-Note: Information contained in this webpage HAS NOT BEEN fully updated for the application process for the 2020-2021 training year.
-It is reflective of the 2019-2020 training year.
+Note: Information contained in this webpage HAS BEEN fully updated for the application process for the 2024-2025 training year (Applications due Nov.1, 2023).
+Interviews will be conducted virtually in January, 2024.

 We appreciate your interest in the Clinical Psychology Internship in Developmental Disabilities and Pediatric Psychology, accredited by the American Psychological Association as a doctoral internship in health service psychology.
 This internship is co-sponsored by the Division of Psychology and the Institute on Development and Disability (IDD), a University Center for Excellence in Developmental Disabilities at the Oregon Health & Science University.

 Our internship program has been in existence on the Portland campus since 1967.
 We have had independent accreditation by the American Psychological Association since 1980.
 The aim of the division's psychologists is to broadly educate clinical psychology interns who are skilled in techniques appropriate to a wide range of pediatric patients and who have also learned to meld theory with practice.
 Trainees gain experience with individuals who have traditionally defined developmental disabilities (e.g., intellectual disability, Autism Spectrum Disorders), children with other special health care needs (e.g., ADHD, learning disabilities, chronic illnesses), and children with common and significant emotional and behavioral concerns.
 Experience in assessment, intervention, consultation, and interdisciplinary care is emphasized.
 Interns who complete our program understand, communicate effectively with, and interact comfortably and freely with physicians and other allied health service professions.

 To prepare interns to demonstrate entry level, effective, and appropriate care of youth with special needs.